LukasBommes/PV-Hawk/README.rst

 How to use PV Drone Inspect?
 ----------------------------

-Please follow the :doc:`installation` instructions to setup PV Drone Inspect on your machine.
-Afterwards, follow the :doc:`tutorial` to get started with an exemplary IR video dataset recorded by us.
-After you learned how to use PV Drone Inspect, you can proceed to :ref:`using_own_data` to learn how to record suitable IR videos of your own PV plant with your own IR camera and drone.
+Please follow the `Installation <https://lukasbommes.github.io/PV-Drone-Inspect/installation.html>`_ instructions to setup PV Drone Inspect on your machine.
+Afterwards, follow the `Tutorial <https://lukasbommes.github.io/PV-Drone-Inspect/tutorial.html>`_ to get started with an exemplary IR video dataset recorded by us.
+After you learned how to use PV Drone Inspect, you can proceed to `Using Your Own Data <https://lukasbommes.github.io/PV-Drone-Inspect/using_own_data.html#using-own-data>`_ to learn how to record suitable IR videos of your own PV plant with your own IR camera and drone.

 What do you need to run PV Drone Inspect?
 -----------------------------------------

 PV Drone Inspect should be installed on a sufficiently powerful workstation with Ubuntu 18.04 or newer and CUDA-compatible GPU.
 We developed and tested PV Drone Inspect on a machine with Ubuntu 20.04 LTS, Intel Core i9-9900K, 64GB of DDR4 RAM, an SSD and a GeForce RTX 2080 Ti.
 Furthermore, you need a drone and a thermal IR camera.
-Details on this are provided in :ref:`hardware_setup`.
+Details on this are provided in `Hardware setup <https://lukasbommes.github.io/PV-Drone-Inspect/using_own_data.html#hardware-setup>`_.